-The third edition of The Cotswolds on Horseback has been published by the British Horse Society (BHS).
+The Cotswolds on Horseback was published by the British Horse Society (BHS).

 It is the first publication in the….on Horseback series of trail guides to feature additional information on the BHS’s EMAGIN (Equine Mapping and Geological Information Network) website.
 EMAGIN displays the latest additions to the National Bridleroute Network for the UK and Ireland, benefiting not only equestrians but also walkers and cyclists.

 The National Bridleroute Network includes the Sabrina Way, opened in 2002, which runs from the Claude Duval Bridleroute at Great Barrington in Gloucestershire through five counties to Derbyshire, and, together with the Claude Duval 2 extension, provides a link between the Ridgeway and the Pennine Bridleway.